danhetrick/perl-ircd/README.md

 # Configuration

-**Raven IRCd** configuration files are written in an [XML](https://en.wikipedia.org/wiki/XML)-like format, and have several useful features.
-All server configuration is done through one or more XML configuration files; the default configuration file is named `default.xml`, and is located in the **settings** directory.
+All server configuration is done through one or more [XML](https://en.wikipedia.org/wiki/XML)-like configuration files; the default configuration file is named `default.xml`, and is located in the **settings** directory.

-All configuration elements can be set in any configuration file loaded by **Raven IRCd**, and do not have to be in `default.xml`; passing the filename of a configuration file as the first argument to `raven-ircd.pl` will cause the program to load that file instead of `default.xml`. **Raven IRCd** can also start without a configuration file; if the configuration file does not exist or can't be found, **Raven IRCd** is loaded with default settings, opening a listening port on 6667 and allowing clients from any host to connect.
+All configuration elements can be set in *any* configuration file loaded by **Raven IRCd**, and do not have to be in `default.xml`; passing the filename of a configuration file as the first argument to `raven-ircd.pl` will cause the program to load that file instead of `default.xml`. **Raven IRCd** can also start without a configuration file; if the configuration file does not exist or can't be found, **Raven IRCd** will use the default server settings, opening a listening port on 6667 and allowing clients from any host to connect.
 To "force" **Raven IRCd** to start up without any configuration files, pass `default` as the first argument to `raven-ircd.pl`; the server won't load any configuration files, and will use the default server settings:

 ## Default Settings